-- 3.3 case report form (CRF); - 3.4 information sheet and informed consent form, and recruitment documents, in particular the wording of announcements or advertisements; - 3.5 other documents issued to participants; - 3.6 information on the type and amount of remuneration for participants; - 3.7 for clinical trials of transplantation of human organs, tissues and cells: information on donor information and consent; - 3.8 for Category A clinical trials of transplantation of human organs, tissues and cells: in addition to the information specified in number 3.7, information on: - a. the origin and quality of the organs, tissues or cells used, and in particular on the tests performed in this connection; - compliance with duties of care, particularly with regard to the assessment of fitness to donate and mandatory testing, and the subsequent handling of organs, tissue and cells; - c. authorisation, if handling of the organs, tissues or cells used is subject to authorisation under the Transplantation Act. - 3.9 the investigator's CV, including evidence of his or her knowledge and experience, and a list of the other persons conducting the clinical trial, indicating their responsibilities and relevant professional knowledge; - 3.10 information on the suitability and availability of infrastructure at the trial site; - 3.11 information on the secure handling of personal data; - 3.12 agreements between the sponsor, or third parties acting on the sponsor's behalf, and the investigator, in particular with regard to the financing of the clinical trial, remuneration of the investigator and publication; - 3.13 certificate of insurance or other proof of coverage for possible damage, including agreements on this matter between the sponsor, or a third party acting on the sponsor's behalf, and the investigator; - 3.14 for clinical trials of transplantation of genetically modified human organs, tissues and cells: the information specified in Annex 4 number 6.7; - 3.15 any decisions or opinions of ethics committees abroad concerning the clinical trial, including any conditions imposed and the reasons given.
+- 3.1 Basic form, including a summary of the protocol in the national language of the trial site and reasons for the requested categorisation; - 3.2 protocol; - 3.3 case report form (CRF); - 3.4 information sheet and informed consent form, and recruitment documents, in particular the wording of announcements or advertisements; - 3.5 other documents issued to participants; - 3.6 information on the type and amount of remuneration for participants; - 3.7 for clinical trials of transplantation of human organs, tissues and cells: information on donor information and consent: - 3.8 for Category A clinical trials of transplantation of human organs, tissues and cells: in addition to the information specified in number 3.7, information on: - a. the origin and quality of the organs, tissues or cells used, and in particular on the tests performed in this connection, - compliance with duties of care, particularly with regard to the assessment of fitness to donate and mandatory testing, and the subsequent handling of organs, tissue and cells, - e. authorisation, if handling of the organs, tissues or cells used is subject to authorisation under the Transplantation Act; - 3.9 the investigator's CV, including evidence of his or her knowledge and experience, and a list of the other persons conducting the clinical trial, indicating their responsibilities and relevant professional knowledge; - 3.10 information on the suitability and availability of infrastructure at the trial site: - 3.11 information on the secure handling of personal data; - 3.12 agreements between the sponsor, or third parties acting on the sponsor's behalf, and the investigator, in particular with regard to the financing of the clinical trial, remuneration of the investigator and publication; - 3.13 certificate of insurance or other proof of coverage for possible damage, including agreements on this matter between the sponsor, or a third party acting on the sponsor's behalf, and the investigator; - 3.14 for clinical trials of transplantation of genetically modified human organs, tissues and cells: the information specified in Annex 4 number 6.7; - 3.15 any decisions or opinions of ethics committees abroad concerning the clinical trial, including any conditions imposed and the reasons given.